jviso/austrian-oak/README.md

 `austrian-oak` stores events in a simple JSONL file.
 Before logging an event, this file must exist, and its path must be described by the environment variable `AUSTRIAN_OAK_JOURNAL_LOCATION`.

+### State file

+`austrian-oak` stores current state in a second JSONL file.
+Before using the app, this file must exist, and its path must be described by the environment variable `AUSTRIAN_OAK_STATE_LOCATION`.

 ## Usage

 ### Log an event